 My work ranges from representative photographic images of trees and plants, through to more abstract pieces based on colour; some purely aesthetic, others are driven by real world events.
 I am inspired by shape and form.
 The composition and aesthetic of the work — along with pattern, rhythm and texture — is key, regardless of the medium in which it is made.

-I work from a studio space at Bevere Gallery on the outskirts of Worcester.
-My studio is open for visitors to see where and how I work, and to view both works in progress and completed artwork.
+My studio space at Bevere Gallery is open to visit year-round to see where and how I work, and view works in progress and completed artwork.
 I'm usually there three days a week but this can vary so do get in touch to arrange a visit, or just call in on the off-chance.